Alexandria Ocasio-Cortez: Primary election

-Ocasio-Cortez received 57.13% of the vote (15,897) to Crowley's 42.5% (11,761), defeating the 10-term incumbent by almost 15 percentage points on June 26, 2018.
-The result shocked many political commentators and analysts and immediately garnered nationwide attention.
-Many news sources, including Time, CNN, The New York Times, and The Guardian mentioned how the win completely defied their predictions and expectations.
-She was outspent by a margin of 18 to 1 ($1.5 million to $83,000) but won the endorsement of some influential groups on the party's left.
-Crowley conceded defeat on election night, but did not telephone Ocasio-Cortez that night to congratulate her, fueling short-lived speculation that he intended to run against her in the general election.
+On June 26, 2018, Ocasio-Cortez received 56.7% of the vote (16,898) to Crowley's 43.3% (12,880).
+The result immediately attracted nationwide attention and was widely described as an upset, including by Time, CNN, The New York Times, and The Guardian.
+She was outspent by a margin of 18 to 1 ($1.5 million to $83,000) but was endorsed by some influential groups on the party's left.
+Crowley conceded on election night, but did not telephone Ocasio-Cortez that night to congratulate her, fueling short-lived speculation that he might run against her in the general election.

 Bernie Sanders and Noam Chomsky congratulated her.
 Several commentators noted the similarities between Ocasio-Cortez's victory over Crowley and Dave Brat's Tea Party movement-supported 2014 victory over House majority leader Eric Cantor in the Republican primary for Virginia's 7th congressional district.
 Like Crowley, Cantor was a high-ranking member in his party's caucus.
 After her primary win, Ocasio-Cortez endorsed several progressive primary challengers to Democratic incumbents nationwide.

-Without campaigning for it, Ocasio-Cortez won the Reform Party primary as a write-in candidate in a neighboring congressional district, New York's 15th, with a total vote count of nine, highest among all 22 write-in candidates.
+Without campaigning for it, Ocasio-Cortez won the Reform Party primary as a write-in candidate in a neighboring congressional district, New York's 15th, with a total vote count of nine, the highest among all 22 write-in candidates.
 She declined the nomination.